 Under Persian rule, Babylon flourished as a center of art and education.
 Cyrus and his successors held the city in great regard and made it the administrative capital of their empire (although at one point the Persian emperor Xerxes felt obliged to lay siege to the city after another revolt).
 Babylonian mathematics, cosmology, and astronomy were highly respected and it is thought that Thales of Miletus (known as the first western philosopher) may have studied there and that Pythagoras developed his famous mathematical theorem based upon a Babylonian model.

-When, after two hundred years, the Persian Empire fell to Alexander the Great in 331 BCE, he also gave great reverence to the city, ordering his men not to damage the buildings nor molest the inhabitants.
+When, after 200 years, the Persian Empire fell to Alexander the Great in 331 BCE, he also gave great reverence to the city, ordering his men not to damage the buildings nor molest the inhabitants.
 The historian Stephen Bertman writes:

 Before his death, Alexander the Great ordered the superstructure of Babylon’s ziggurat pulled down in order that it might be rebuilt with greater splendor.
 But he never lived to bring his project to completion.
 Over the centuries, its scattered bricks have been cannibalized by peasants to fulfill humbler dreams.
 All that is left of the fabled Tower of Babel is the bed of a swampy pond.
 (14)

-After Alexander’s death at Babylon in 323 BCE, his successors (known as `The Diadochi’, Greek for `successors’) fought over his empire generally and the city specifically to the point where the residents fled for their safety (or, according to one ancient report, were re-located).
+After Alexander’s death at Babylon in 323 BCE, in the Wars of the Diadochi, his successors fought over his empire generally and the city specifically to the point where the residents fled for their safety (or, according to one ancient report, were relocated).
 By the time the Parthian Empire ruled the region in 141 BCE Babylon was deserted and forgotten.
-The city steadily fell into ruin and, even during a brief revival under the Sassanid Persians, never approached its former greatness.
+The city steadily fell into ruin and, even during a brief revival under the Sassanian Empire, never approached its former greatness.